Ramanagara Assembly By-Election Results 2018: Kumaraswamy's wife Anitha wins crucial seat

-Ramanagara, Nov 6: Chief Minister HD Kumaraswamy's wife Anitha Kumaraswamy, the ruling combine's candidate for the Karnataka by-election wins in crucial Ramanagara assembly seat.
+Ramanagara, Nov 6: Chief Minister HD Kumaraswamy's wife Anitha Kumaraswamy, the ruling combine's candidate for the Karnataka by-election wins in crucial Ramanagara assembly seat with a margin of 1,09,137 votes.

 The Bharatiya Janata Party (BJP) had suffered a big jolt in the Ramanagara seat after its pick L Chandrashekhar withdrew from the contest, accusing state BJP leaders of "non-cooperation and disinterest".